Feyikemi-Adefemi/Sales_Analysis_Project/README.md

-# Sales Analysis Project
+# Sales Analysis Project📊

 ## Project Overview

-This project is an end-to-end Sales Analysis project developed using Microsoft Excel, Python, SQL, and Power BI.
+This project is an end-to-end Sales Analysis project developed using Microsoft Excel, Python, SQL and Power BI.

-The objective was to clean, analyze, visualize, and interpret retail sales data to answer key business questions and provide actionable insights for decision-making.
+The objective was to clean, analyze, visualize and interpret retail sales data to answer key business questions and provide actionable insights for decision making.

-## Tools Used
+## Tools Used;
 - Microsoft Excel
 - Python
 - SQL (SQLite)
 - Power BI

-## Project Objectives
+## Project Objectives;
 - Clean and prepare the dataset.
 - Calculate key business KPIs.
 - Analyze sales performance across regions, products and customers.